Taking a break from words. And thoughts.

 The perfect ending, too perfectly imagined at the very beginning.

 If only we could be at absolute ease with life’s unknowns.
-More often that not, it’s the thoughts and emotions that get the better of us.
+More often than not, it’s the thoughts and emotions that get the better of us.

 Lucky enough to be spared most of the day-to-day stressors, my life now is truly a luxury in disguise.
 One that I sometimes dread but try to relish.
 And one that will end before I’m fully aware.